Rocklinks/Arch-Openboxwm/README.md

 This is full my testing script for me.
 Some config may go wrong.
 I'm not the sole resposible for your pc.

+## Thanks to Archcraft Linux for the openboxwm config